jhads/QA-Technical-Challenge/README.md

 Please read below for the context and instructions.

 ### Challenge
-1. Write 5 manual test cases
+1. Write 5 manual test-cases
   * Include one negative test
   * Include one api test
-2. Automate your test cases using Cypress and Cucumber
+2. Automate your tests using Cypress and Cucumber
 3. Document any bugs you find
 4. Suggest some areas for possible improvements

 ### Process
 1. Fork this repository
-2. Write your manual test cases in the 'test-cases.feature' file
+2. Write your manual test-cases in the 'test-cases.feature' file
-3. Update README.md on how to run your project
+3. Update the README.md on how to run your project

 ### Bonus
 1. Add Cypress to CI Pipeline in GitHib Actions